 - Try uploading the image as URL to image hosting websites and sending the link instead.

 Your network connection can be why your iPhone is not sending pictures, so be sure to check it.

 - Make sure with the provider that the MMS service is enabled for your account.

-Several users claim that their iPhone wasn’t sending pictures to Android because MMS wasn’t enabled by the mobile provider, but after contacting the support, the issue was resolved.
+Several users claim that their iPhone wasn’t sending pictures to Android because the mobile provider didn’t enable MMS, but after contacting the support, the issue was resolved.

 If the iPhone is not sending pictures, it’s possible that your messaging settings aren’t correct, so be sure to check that first.

-Also, make sure that your iOS is up to date because this could be a software bug.
+Also, ensure that your iOS is up to date because this could be a software bug.
 Lastly, contact your mobile provider and make sure that the issue isn’t at their end.